kislaykk/quiz_app/README.md

 After this the application will be accessible in http://localhost:3000

-please use the post man collection to play around!!!
+please use the post man collection *Quiz App.postman_collection.json* to play around!!!